ipikuka/recma-mdx-escape-missing-components/README.md

 ## Syntax tree

-This plugin only modifies the esast (ecma script abstract syntax tree) as explained.
+This plugin only modifies the ESAST (Ecma Script Abstract Syntax Tree) as explained.

 ## Types